learn-co-students/flatiron-bnb-methods-v-000/README.md

 You will need to make a few new migrations to add some columns to some tables, and they should have default values.

+## Super Bonus

+Instead of creating instance methods `hosts` and `guests`, try to use Active Record associations.
+The same tests should pass.

 ## Resources

 *[AR Validations](http://guides.rubyonrails.org/active_record_validations.html)